Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

-This shortage is partially attributable to the fact that such an incredible number of devices now have the connection to the Internet.
+This shortage is partially attributable to the fact that such an incredible number of devices now have a connection to the Internet.
 Every household with a broadband subscription, every smartphone, and every computer needs an IP address.
-More significant appliances and cars are now Internet capable.
+More significant appliances and cars are now Internet-capable.

 That isn’t the only factor that accounts for the shortage of IPv4 addresses.
 Many companies own thousands or even millions of IPv4 addresses.
 In the 1980s, there was a widespread practice of assigning millions of IP addresses to large organizations.

 Frequently, they were allotted far more addresses than they could ever use.

 The consequence is that there are millions of owned but unused IPv4 addresses out there that are going to waste.
 There has been a movement in recent years aimed at reclaiming these IP addresses, but the arrival of IPv6 makes this effort reasonably obsolete.